Uniqueness of surface diagrams of smooth 4-manifolds: Proof of the main theorem

 Taking further advantage of the local model, it is possible to move a flipping move backward in $t$, or an inverse flipping move forward (within the same strip of fold points), by suitably extending the embedding of its model in that direction.
 This strings along a trail of cusp and immersion arcs in the wake of the swallowtail point, introducing pairs of cusp arcs and immersion points into the intervening maps $\alpha_t$.

-Combining these moves yields a splicing modification reminiscent of the bypass move from contact topology, as in Figure~\ref{bypass}.
+Combining these moves yields a splicing modification reminiscent of the bypass move from contact topology, as in Figure \ref{bypass}.
 One introduces pairs of swallowtail points to three adjacent cusp arcs, then applies the canceling move twice.
 Applying this move inductively, it is possible to bypass across any odd number of cusp arcs along a reference arc that intersects them all either positively or all negatively.
+A final application allows one to change the fold arc upon which any flip occurs in a deformation, as in Figure \ref{swaljump}.